 See more sample questions here.

 A good way of ensuring a strong cultural fit when remote hiring is to use pre-employment testing where you can use questions or tests tailored to find the most suitable candidates and weed out any who won’t fit into your environment.
 You can ask open-ended questions like:

 - Describe the management style that will bring forth your best work and efforts.

 - Describe the work environment or culture in which you are most productive and happy.

 - Do you have a best friend at work?
 How do you feel about becoming friends with your coworkers?
 Is this a wise practice?

 Find more sample questions here.

-Remote employees need to be highly self-motivated as nobody is around to make sure that they're knuckling down and working hard.
-You'll want to hire a remote team that can not only get the job done but will be proactive in coming up with ideas, inputting without being asked and have good critical thinking skills.
+Remote employees need to be highly self-motivated as nobody is around to make sure that they’re knuckling down and working hard.
+You’ll want to hire a remote team that can not only get the job done but will be proactive in coming up with ideas, inputting without being asked and has good critical thinking skills.

 You can ask candidates about their preferred working and management styles to assess this.
 If they say they’re happy with autonomous working and minimal supervision, you’re on the right track.
 Some other good questions to ask are:

 - Do you prefer working alone or as part of a team?